 - "I deserve time with my friends."

 - "I deserve asking for help from people who will gratefully give it to me."

 - "I can have do-overs for things I know how to do better now."

-Loving and respecting ourselves tends to generate the same amount of love and respect from the people around us.
+Loving and respecting ourselves generates the same amount of love and respect from the people around us.

-What does all this have to do with asking yourself "does he like (or love) me?"
-Here's the magic.
-First, start by loving yourself for all of who you are:
+What does all this have to do with asking yourself "Does he like (or love) me?"
+Well, here's the magic—first, start by loving yourself for all of who you are ... your great things, your regular things, your idiosyncrasies, your quirks.
+Even for the things other men (who were probably not a match for you) thought were "wrong" with you.

-The amazing thing is — once you're able to love yourself more — you'll find you hardly ever have to ask the question "does he like (or love) me".
-The confident, self-loved, self-assured person you've become will know when you are loved.
-You'll recognize that you're in love with a man who is the best person for you.
-And even more importantly, this new you will be open to receiving the love of this wonderful man.
+You'll recognize when you're in love with a man who is the best person for you.
+And even more importantly, this new you will be open to actually receiving the love of this wonderful man.

 Please let me know what happens when you try my suggestions.
 Here's to you confidently having the love you desire and deserve.